Bankruptcy For Consumers And Businesses

 What is Chapter 11 bankruptcy?

 It is a form of bankruptcy for business owners and individuals to stop actions including potential evictions, foreclosures, property seizures and collection procedures after filing.
 The goal is to develop a financial plan to be further agreed upon by all the parties involved.
 Thus, business owners can retain their source of income while the bankruptcy process is in progress.
-There is no debt limit for a regular Chapter 11 case.
+There is no debt limit for a regular Chapter 11 case, and it discharges debtor types like a corporation, individual or partnership.
 For small businesses, there is Subchapter V of Chapter 11, which has many advantages over regular Chapter 11.
 The debt limit to apply for Subchapter V relief was recently increased from $2,725,625 to $7.5 million.

 What is Chapter 12 bankruptcy?

 It assists owners of family-run businesses – specifically, farms and fisheries – who are struggling with debt and whose incomes depend on their businesses.
 An individual, married couple, legal business, partnership or corporation may be candidates to apply to this chapter.
 In addition, it is a faster and less expensive process to settle debts than, for example, Chapter 11.
-The debt limit for Chapter 12 is $10,000,000.
+The debt limit for Chapter 12 is $10,000,000, and discharges both secured and unsecured debts.

 Each chapter has stringent requirements and procedures to meet, as well as unique benefits.
 If you have more questions about the chapter that could best help you relieve your debt, our lawyers are ready to assist you.